boyter/boyter.org/content/posts/2008-09-22-data-mining.md

 I decided that I would do the second since it means no matter the amount of movies plugged in it should give better results.
 And the results are&#8230;.

 Im not sure.
-I haven&#8217;t put the code in to do this.
+I haven't put the code in to do this.
 I will do it tonight (its a 30 job) and post the results for a few queries.
 Essentially the way the queries work is I put in some movies and how I rated them.
 The program then goes and finds movies which I might like based on that information.

 **EDIT** I ended up implementing the above and then trying it out on a few queries.